 - a.
 Customer identification such as validation of a customer purchasing AN and/or CAN through the provision of one of the following pieces of proper identification: - i.
 Pesticide licence - ii.
 Government-issued photo identification - iii.
 Two pieces of identification; both with buyer's name, at least one government-issued and at least one with the buyer's address - iv.
-Producteur Agricole number - v.
-Ontario Federation of Agriculture number - vi.
-Proof of registration under the Controlled Goods Regulations - vii.
-Proof of the purchaser's enrolment on the component sellers list (if the purchaser is a re-seller) - b.
-Validation that the size of the order of AN and/or CAN is in accordance with the end-user's reasonable agronomic needs.
+Proof of registration of an agricultural operation with Québec's Ministère de l'Agriculture, des Pêcheries et de l'AlimentationOntario Federation of Agriculture number - v.
+Proof of registration under the Controlled Goods Regulations - vi.
+Proof of the purchaser's enrolment on the component sellers list (if the purchaser is a re-seller)

-- c.
+- b.
+Validation that the size of the order of AN and/or CAN is in accordance with the end-user's reasonable agronomic needs. - c.
 A defined location for the delivery of the AN and/or CAN including contact numbers (i.e. address and/or legal land location) to be provided. - d.
 For custom application of AN and/or CAN, the legal land description for the area of application must be included on the sales receipt.